Beyond pho: 5 of Hanoi's top noodle dishes

 - Pho might have put Vietnam's food on the map, but the diverse noodle dishes don't stop there

-- Many of Vietnamese soups revolve around bún, rice vermicelli noodles
+- Many Vietnamese soups revolve around bún, rice vermicelli noodles

 - Here are 5 delicious bún dishes, and where to find them in Hanoi